Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Higher construction cost due to post-planning changes

-• Analyze plot orientation and soil before purchase
+• Analyse plot orientation and soil before purchase

 • Integrate vastu consultant during initial architect briefing